Fruitsi-wsl/Color-pallet-generator/README.md

 ## 3.Install Dependancies:

-make sure you have pip installed, then run:
+Make sure you have pip installed.

 You will need to install colorgram seperately from the repo:
 ```